CLClark/pinclone/README.md

 Pinclone is a fullstack JavaScript implementation of the Pinterest website utilizing PostgreSQL, Express, Node.js and NGINX.
 Fufilling the FreeCodeCamp project requirements:

--Pinclone allows users to login with their Twitter account.
+* Pinclone allows users to login with their Twitter account.
--Users can link images to their account, or delete those images.
+* Users can link images to their account, or delete those images.
--A Pinterest-style wall is displayed containing all images a user's linked to or "liked" from other users.
+* A Pinterest-style wall is displayed containing all images a user's linked to or "liked" from other users.
--One can browse other users' walls of images by clicking a specific user's icon.
+* One can browse other users' walls of images by clicking a specific user's icon.
--Upon a user linking an image to their account, the Node.js server checks that the image link is not broken, and if so, replaces the image with a placeholder image.
+* Upon a user linking an image to their account, the Node.js server checks that the image link is not broken, and if so, replaces the image with a placeholder image.

 ## Quick Start Guide